kahache/video_packaging_platform/README.md

 ![](images/video_received.png)

-The second endpoint is called with a JSON, for examle:
+The second endpoint is called with a JSON, for example:
 ```
 POST​ /packaged_content {
 “input_content_id”: 1,